 Q4.
-How will I know what the vehicle identification number (VIN) is for a new clean vehicle? (added December 29, 2022)
+How will I know what the vehicle identification number (VIN) is? (updated March 31, 2023)

 A4.
 The vehicle identification number is a 17-character number that uniquely identifies a vehicle.
 It is permanently attached to a vehicle in several locations, appearing on the dashboard for most passenger vehicles and on the label located on the driver's door frame.
 The VIN is also located on the window sticker of new vehicles and often appears on the vehicle listing on dealers' websites.
+Once the VIN is known, the VIN can be used to confirm final assembly.
+See FAQ 3.

 Q5.
-If I order a new clean vehicle in one year and don't receive it until a subsequent year, when do I claim the credit? (added December 29, 2022)
+If I order a new clean vehicle in one year and don't receive it until a subsequent year, when do I claim the credit? (updated March 31, 2023)

 A5.
 The new clean vehicle credit is claimed in the tax year that the vehicle is placed in service, meaning the tax year that includes the date the taxpayer takes delivery of the vehicle.
+See also Topic C FAQs 5 and 8.

 Q6.
-What is the amount of the new clean vehicle credit? (added December 29, 2022)
+What is the amount of the new clean vehicle credit? (updated March 31, 2023)

 A6.
 Beginning January 1, 2023, eligible vehicles may qualify for a tax credit of up to \$7,500.
+The amount of the credit depends on when the eligible new clean vehicle is placed in service and whether the vehicle meets certain requirements for a full or partial credit.